Police – FAQ

 No. The OPCC reviews all complaints to determine whether they meet the threshold of admissibility.
 In order for a complaint to be admissible, the complaint must:

-- Be filed within one year of the occurrence, except in cases where the Commissioner grants an extension (there are good reasons for doing so and the extension is not contrary to the public interest); and
+• Be filed within one year of the occurrence, except in cases where the Commissioner grants an extension (there are good reasons for doing so and the extension is not contrary to the public interest).

 This is a process that Complainants and Respondent Officers can engage in to resolve the complaint made.
 This involves coming to a meaningful resolution of the concerns brought forward by the Complainant and input from both parties.
 Complaint Resolution is not about who is right or wrong but about coming to an understanding of each other’s perspectives.
 Complaints resolved through Complaint Resolution will not show up on a member’s Service Record of Discipline.